-To view the full list of selected agents, click the Selected Agents button at the upper right corner of the screen.
+To view the full list of selected agents, click Selected Agents at the upper right corner of the screen.
 To change the list of agents to which the metrics will apply, exit the Databases Administration dashboard, select the requested agents and re-open the view.